 A proposed cash bonus under the ECP formula was calculated for each Belo named executive officer by applying this achievement percentage to each individual's target bonus opportunity.
 For example, in 2006, Robert Decherd's base salary of \$925,000 and target bonus percentage of 90 percent would qualify him for a target bonus payout of \$832,500.
 Based upon actual 2006 financial performance equivalent to 130.8 percent of the targeted EPS of \$1.27, Robert qualified for an annual performance bonus under the ECP formula of \$1,088,700.
 Accordingly, based on Belo's financial performance, Belo's named executive officers earned cash incentive payments in respect of 2006 performance that were paid to the executives in the first quarter of 2007.
-The incentive payments paid by Belo to the A. H. Belo named executive officers are quantified in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.
+The incentive payments paid by Belo to the A. H. Belo named executive officers are quantified in the "Non-

+Equity Incentive Plan Compensation" column of the Summary Compensation Table.
 Amounts in excess of the ECP formula are reflected in the "Bonus" column of the Summary Compensation Table.
 Messrs.
 Decherd's and Moroney's bonus amounts reflect a rounding upward of their cash incentive award in excess of the ECP formula.
 The amounts for Ms. Engel and Mr. Cass represent the cash portion of a special discretionary award in recognition of their contributions to the success of the company's strategic initiatives during 2006.

 Annual Cash Incentive Opportunity-Going Forward.
-Beginning with respect to 2008 compensation, for members of the Belo management committee, the annual cash incentive award opportunity will incorporate a

-25 percent discretionary component to allow for recognition of and reward for performance of executives in key non-financial areas.
+Beginning with respect to 2008 compensation, for members of the Belo management committee, the annual cash incentive award opportunity will incorporate a 25 percent discretionary component to allow for recognition of and reward for performance of executives in key non-financial areas.
 Target bonus opportunities will continue to be set as a percentage of base salary.
 As revised for Belo management committee members, 75 percent of the target bonus opportunity will be based upon a financial performance measure and 25 percent will be based upon the level of achievement of an individual executive's non-financial performance goals.
 For both the financial performance and non-financial performance components of annual cash incentive compensation, Belo management committee members will have the opportunity for payouts based on levels of achievement from zero percent to 200 percent.
 In addition, beginning in 2008, the Belo compensation committee will have the ability to award members of the Belo management committee an adjustment of up to 20 percent of their annual cash incentive awards based upon Belo's performance relative to that of its peers.
 This bonus opportunity allows for recognition of superior performance in a transitional industry operating environment.
-In determining this bonus adjustment, the committee may consider comparative performance measures, including, without limitation, revenue growth, growth in adjusted earnings before interest, tax, depreciation and amortization (EBITDA), and growth in adjusted income.
-In connection with the distribution, A. H. Belo will adopt an ECP that is generally similar to that of Belo, potentially including the discretionary components discussed above.
-This plan will provide for an annual cash incentive opportunity.
-It is possible that financial objectives other than EPS, such as revenue, expense, and Internet performance, will be used to measure achievement in the ECP.
-We expect to use the ECP formula for setting cash incentive targets as a guide to help establish our named executive officers' annual target bonus opportunity at a level commensurate with his or her post-distribution position of responsibility.
+In determining this bonus adjustment, the committee may consider comparative performance measures, including, without limitation, revenue growth, growth in adjusted earnings before interest, tax, depreciation and amortization, and growth in adjusted income.